 The active ingredient in Colofac tablets is 135 mg Mebeverine hydrochloride.

 The active ingredient in Colofac MR capsules is 200 mg Mebeverine hydrochloride.

 The inactive ingredients in 135 mg Colofac tablets are lactose, starch, povidone, talc, magnesium stearate, sucrose, gelatin, acacia and carnauba wax.

 The inactive ingredients in 200 mg Colofac MR capsules are magnesium stearate, polyacrylate dispersion 30%, talc, hypromellose, methacrylic acid-ethyl acrylate copolymer (1:1) dispersion 30% and glycerol triacetate.
 The capsule shell contains gelatine and titanium dioxide (E171).

 Colofac dosage depends on whether you take 135 mg Colofac tablets or 200 mg Colofac MR capsules.
 The recommended dose is either one 135 mg Colofac tablet three times a day at least 20 minutes before meals, or one 200 mg Colofac MR capsule twice a day at least 20 minutes before meals.

-Swallow one Colofac tablet with water about 20 minutes before a meal, no more than 3 times per day.
-If symptoms improve, you can lower your dose to 2 or 1 tablet/s per day.
-This medication should be used when needed unless otherwise instructed by a doctor, not all the time.
-If symptoms do not improve after 2 weeks of taking this medication, speak to your doctor for advice.
+Swallow one 135 mg Colofac tablet with water 20 minutes before a meal, no more than three times per day.
+If symptoms improve, you can lower your dose to one or two tablets per day.
+Alternatively, swallow one 200 mg Colofac MR capsule 20 minutes before a meal, twice a day.
+Colofac should be used when needed unless otherwise instructed by a doctor.
+If your symptoms do not improve after two weeks of taking Colofac, speak to your doctor for advice.